-Mr. Gietz has been recognized in Chambers USA: America’s Leading Lawyers for Business, Legal 500 US, New York Super Lawyers and has been featured as a “Dealmaker” by The American Lawyer.
+Mr. Gietz has been recognized in Chambers USA, Legal 500 US, New York Super Lawyers and has been featured as a “Dealmaker” by The American Lawyer.
 He was also recognized for client service excellence by BTI Consulting Group in its 2012 BTI Client Service All-Stars survey.

 Mr. Gietz received his B.A. from Columbia College, where he was elected to Phi Beta Kappa, and his J.D. from the Columbia University School of Law, where he was a Harlan Fisk Stone Scholar.

 Trevor Norwitz is a partner in the Corporate Department at Wachtell, Lipton, Rosen & Katz.
 He has counseled a wide range of corporations and other entities in a variety of industries in connection with mergers, acquisitions, investments, divestitures, hostile takeover bids and defenses, proxy contests, joint ventures, spinoffs, financing transactions, corporate governance matters, and crisis management situations.